threeandthreee/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 * Only the last guard on Route 23 will check for badges or gyms
 * Professor Oak will give you the Mystic and Aurora Ticket in Pallet Town after beating the game
 * Much of the Sevii Islands has been reworked:
   * The cutscene after Cinnabar Gym where Bill takes you to the Sevii Islands has been removed.
-Instead, Bill can be found in the Pokémon Center after beating the Gym and will give you the Tri Pass
+Instead, Bill will immediately be waiting in the Pokémon Center to take you to One Island
   * The Tri Pass allows you to sail to the 1-3 Islands and the Rainbow Pass allows you to sail to the 4-7 Islands from Vermilion City
   * You will never be trapped on the Sevii Islands and your PC will never be disabled there
   * Several cutscenes in the One Island Pokémon Center have been reworked or removed
   * You must deliver the Meteorite to Lostelle's dad before you can give Celio the Ruby and before the Team Rocket Grunts at Mt.
 Ember can be fought
   * The initial cutscene with the biker at the Two Island Game Corner has been removed
-  * The Dunsparce Tunnel at the start of Three Island is open immediately
+  * Three Isle Path is open immediately
 * Evolutions that would be impossible have been changed:
   * Regular trade evolutions now evolve at Level 37
   * Held item trade evolutions now evolve by using the item on the pokémon from the bag